 What is dynamic range?

-Dynamic range in an image is the record of light levels from dark to light.
+Essentially, dynamic range is how much detail your camera can record between the brightest and darkest part of your scene.
 The greater the dynamic range in an image, the more the camera has been able to capture the tones from dark black to bright white.
 In landscape photography, this becomes particularly important as there is often a big difference in light levels between the brightest area of the image (often the sun), and the darkest areas of the image.

 AP Improve Your Photography Series